klasocha/HiggsCP/README.md

 5.07
 - Updated notebook Analyze_popts_regression (add normalization option)
 - Updated notebook softmax_test (print sum of values to prove that they are normalized)
+- Moved calc_min_distances_continuous to cpmix_utils from notebook
+- Calc_min_distances_continuous in cpmix_utils assumes that distances between last and first class is 0

 22.06
 - Fixed unweighted training option